Our Senior Management Team

 Find Barry on LinkedIn.

-Mark Summers is the Vice President of Agriculture and Environment at Alberta Innovates.
+Mark Summers is the Vice President of Agriculture and Environment and Interim Vice President of Investments at Alberta Innovates.
 Mark leads the strategic development and oversight of funding initiatives for Alberta Innovates in agriculture and food innovation, sustainable materials, and environmental sustainability.
 He was Chief Innovation Officer and Chief Strategy Officer at Emissions Reduction Alberta prior to his current role.

 Mark serves in various volunteer capacities professionally, including as Chair of the Faculty Advisory Committee for the Faculty of Business, Environment, and Technology (FBET) at NorQuest College, as a member of the Future Energy Systems Strategic Leadership Advisory Board (FES SLAB) for the University of Alberta, and as a representative on the Energy Futures Lab Partners Council.